 Tax bills may be paid in two installments, as detailed on the property tax bill.
 Due dates for 2021 are: January 31 and July 31.
 There is no interest charge for payments made on time.
 A late payment on the 1st installment, however, will result in cancellation of the installment option and a monthly charge for interest calculated from February 1, 2021 on the unpaid balance, as required by State law.
+Real estate tax payments made after the 1st installment due date must be paid to Brown County.

 The First Dollar Credit was new with tax year 2008.
 Unlike the lottery credit, property owners who are eligible will receive the credit on their bill automatically without any forms to sign or applications to submit.
 To be eligible, the property (otherwise known as the "parcel") must have an improvement.
 If you have an amount listed in the box labeled "Ass'd Value Improvements" in the upper left part of your tax bill, you qualify for the credit.
 The amount of the credit will be the same for all parcels within the same school district as long as the value of the improvements meets a small threshold amount.
 The credit is divided among the two installments.